 The Kafka Elasticsearch Service Sink Connector for Confluent Cloud helps you to seamlessly move your data from Kafka to Elasticsearch.
 It supports many data outputs from the Kafka topics such as Avro, JSON Schema, Protobuf, or JSON-schemaless.
 It publishes data to an Elasticsearch index from a Kafka topic.

-In this section, you will learn the key steps to configure your Kafka Elasticsearch Service Sink Connector using Confluent Cloud Console.
+In this section, you will learn the key steps to configure your Service Sink Connector using Confluent Cloud Console.
 So, get started with adding a connector and configuring it to stream events to an Elasticsearch deployment by following the steps listed below.

 Step 1: Add the Kafka Elasticsearch Service Sink Connector